-Disadvantages – not used for creating presentations
+Disadvantages – Not used for creating presentations

-Perfect For – people who want to present more seamlessly across multiple documents; individual presenters
+Perfect For – People who want to present more seamlessly across multiple documents; individual presenters

 Summary – Slide Bureau is an interesting software device.
 It is mainly used for iPads, but it does allow for people to create presentations that are more customized than your traditional powerpoint slide.
 The interface is centered on pre-made templates but they are categorized to fit the profession and overall need of the slide.

-Advantages – easy to use
+Advantages – Easy to use this presentation platform

-Disadvantages – limited to only iPads; cannot truly brand and create presentations more customized than the templates that are given
+Disadvantages – Limited to only iPads; cannot truly brand and create presentations more customized than the templates that are given